The History Between the Pittsburgh Sick Leave Ordinance Dispute

-This is becoming an increasingly more noticable issue.
+This is becoming an increasingly more noticeable issue.
 Should laws be made that are not enforced?
-And if a law is in force, such as the state law, shouldn’t it be first altered to allow for local laws instead of a disregard for existing laws?
+And if a law is in force, such as the state law, shouldn’t it be first altered to allow for local laws instead of disregard for existing laws?

 Many states are taking such an approach.
 For example, just after Rhode Island passed its preemptive sick leave law- prohibiting local sick leave ordinances, it also passed a statewide sick leave law providing paid sick leave to all the state’s employees.
 Arizona, did the same thing last year.
 Other states have created stronger preemptive laws to curb local employment ordinances.